elegantchaos/EmbeddedXCTest/README.md

 that it can use to actually run the tests.

-The specific example that inspired this is SwiftGodot, where we want to be able to set up the Godot engine, and then run some tests it has been initialised.
+The specific example that inspired this is SwiftGodot, where we want to be able to set up the Godot engine, and then run some tests from "inside it", after it has been initialised.

-This is complicated using XCTest as there is no way to replace its main loop or to do setup work before the first tests run.
+This is complicated using XCTest as there is no way to replace its main loop or to wrap it so that you can do setup work before the first test runs, and after the last test runs.

-This package allows you do create a simple host class that looks something like this psuedo-code:
+This package allows you to create a simple host class that looks something like this psuedo-code:

 ```swift
 struct GodotHost {